Enrollment and Registration

 Level 1 graduate students (master's students who have completed fewer than 24 graduate credits) are considered full-time when they are registered for 12 credits per semester, so an overload for them is > 13 credits.
 Level 2 students (master's students who have completed at least 24 credits) and Level 3 and 4 (doctoral) students are considered full time when they are registered for 9 credits.
 So an overload for them is > 10 credits.

-Overloads are permitted with the approval of the academic advisor and/or director of graduate programs.
+Overloads are permitted with the approval of the graduate director or department chair.

-Students may register for up to 16 credits (18 for School of Management SOM) with the approval of the graduate director.
+Students may register for up to 16 credits (18 for School of Management (SOM) and Doctor of Physical Therapy (DPT) students) with the approval of the graduate director.
 The Banner computerized registration system will not allow graduate students to register for more than 16 (or 18) credits.
-Any registration above 16 (18 for SOM) credits requires approval by both the graduate director and the Graduate School.
+Any registration above 16 (18 for SOM and DPT students) credits requires approval of the student's graduate director.

-Students wishing to register for more than 16 (18 for SOM) credits must complete an Overload Petition.
-After obtaining the approval of the graduate program director, the form is brought to the Graduate School for approval.
-If approved, a staff member within the Graduate School will then adjust the credit limit within Banner to allow the student to register for additional courses.
-Please note that the Graduate School adjusts the upper credit limit, but does not register the student for additional coursework.
-Registration remains the responsibility of the student.
+Students wishing to register for more than 16 (18 for SOM and DPT students) credits must complete a Graduate Student Course Overload Petition form.
+After obtaining the approval of the graduate program director, the form is submitted to the Registrar's Office for approval.
+If approved, a staff member within the Registrar's Office will then adjust the credit limit within Banner to allow the additional courses to be added.
 Note also that if the Overload Petition is approved after the end of the add deadline, a Late Add/Drop form is also necessary.

 The general grading system of the Graduate School applies to all graduate-level courses offered in the Harpur College of Arts and Sciences, the Decker College of Nursing and Health Sciences, the College of Community and Public Affairs, the School of Management, the Thomas J. Watson College of Engineering and Applied Science and the Graduate School.
 Grades are on a letter scale: A through C– and F. The School of Pharmacy and Pharmaceutical Sciences (SOPPS) uses a slightly different letter scale: A through C-, D and F.